Published: Nov 4 2019. Estimated reading time: 20 mins

-Ronald had said something, and the hall buzzed.
-That reaction from the congregation was not unusual; Ronald was as humorous as he was sound in doctrine.
+It appeared Ronald had said something, for the hall buzzed.
+That reaction from the congregation wasn't unusual.
+Ronald was as humorous as he was sound in doctrine.

-Later in the afternoon, Jessica and Grandpa ate lunch by themselves.
+Later in the afternoon, Yafe and Grandpa ate lunch by themselves.
 The other occupant of the house, Grandpa’s wife, had gone off to New Belt the previous week to visit her first newborn grandchild.

-“Ronald is such a fine Christian gentleman.
+Yafe hid nothing from her grandfather.
+"Ronald is such a fine Christian gentleman.
 What do you think?"

 "Just the kind of man you want, huh?"